Shanu85/Realtime-Stock-Analysis/README.md

 # Realtime-Stock-Analysis
 This project leverages the power of Apache Airflow, Confluent Kafka, ksqlDB, and a Telegram bot to create a robust real-time stock alert system.
-The system is designed to monitor stocks from Yahoo Finance, identify significant price movements and volume surges, and deliver timely alerts to users via Telegram.
+The system is designed to monitor **top 500 NSE stocks** from Yahoo Finance, identify significant price movements and volume surges, and deliver timely alerts to users via Telegram.

 ## Key Components: